ekspla/xoss_sync/README.md

 +               connection = await device.connect(timeout_ms=60_000, scan_duration_ms=5_000, min_conn_interval_us=11_500, max_conn_interval_us=11_500)
 ```

-The look-up-table (256 elements) with Viper implementation of CRC16/ARC used in MPY version may be overkill.
+The look-up-table (256 elements) with Viper implementation of CRC16/ARC used in this version may be overkill.
 For those working together with web client/server in memory constrained systems, I would suggest using either
 the ordinary one (as shown in the CPython version) or LUT with index-width of four bits (16 elements).